GeoSensorWebLab/data-transloader/docs/KLRS_HISTORICAL_WEATHER.md

 In this example, the weather station with the ID `KLRS_5264` will have its observations parsed and converted into the `datastore/weather/klrs_h_weather/KLRS_5264` directory.

-For each data file defined in the station metadata cache file, a subdirectory is created using the filename.
 When the observation rows are parsed from the source data file, they are adjusted into UTC timestamps and separated by day into their own cache files.

-A sample observation cache file directory: `datastore/weather/klrs_h_weather/KLRS_5264/TOA5_5264.FiveMin.dat/2013/05/26.csv`
+A sample observation cache file directory: `datastore/weather/klrs_h_weather/KLRS_5264/2013/05/26.csv`

 Observations are separated into files by day to avoid one very-large observations file.